nik-rev/helix-golf/README.md

 ## Contributing

+If you want to suggest a new example, make an issue and I'll add it.

+---

-To add a new example create `src/your_example.md` using the following template.
+If you want to add a new example yourself: create `src/your_example.md` using the following template.

 ````md
 # Title